bucs445fall2025/project-team-rocket/PROJECT_STRUCTURE.md

 - **run-backend.sh**: Starts Flask backend (auto-installs dependencies)
 - **run-frontend.sh**: Starts React frontend (auto-installs dependencies)
 - **add_sample_internships.py**: Adds 10 sample internship posts to database

-## What Was Removed

-The old `internship-hub/` directory has been removed as it was:
-- An older project structure that's no longer used
-- Only contained empty directories and cache files
-- Causing confusion with the current `/backend/` directory

-All active backend code is now in the `/backend/` directory at the project root.